gbvandy/vuse-cs3251.github.io/style-guidelines.md

 * The `.h` and `.cpp` for the same class should bear a filename which matches the name of said class.
 * The order of member fields and functions should be preserved between the `.h` and the `.cpp` files.
 * Declarations of member functions in `.h` files should include the same parameter names used in the `.cpp` file.

-Contamination of the global namespace is also absolutely unacceptable which means:

-* You are not allowed to use `using namespace std;` (if you must, use `using std::cout;`).
-* Global variables are banned.
-* Use of global functions is limited to `main()` and operator overloads.

 ## Header Files